Generalized Out-of-Distribution Detection: A Survey: Methodologies from Other Sub-tasks

-Early works observe the overconfidence of neural networks and therefore focus on redistributing the logits by using the compact abating probability (CAP)~\cite{cap14pami} and extreme value theory (EVT)~\cite{evt90appmath,evt12book,psvm14eccv}.
+\keypoint{Classification-based Methods} Early works focused on logits redistribution using the compact abating probability (CAP)~\cite{cap14pami} and extreme value theory (EVT)~\cite{evt90appmath,evt12book,psvm14eccv}.
 In particular, classic probabilistic models lack the consideration of open-set space.
 CAP explicitly models the probability of class membership abating from ID points to OOD points, and EVT focuses on modeling the tail distribution with extreme high/low values.
 In the context of deep learning, OpenMax~\cite{openmax16cvpr} first implements EVT for neural networks.
 OpenMax replaces the softmax layer with an OpenMax layer, which calibrates the logits with a per-class EVT probabilistic model such as Weibull distribution.
-OpenMax also provides alternative solutions by using penultimate features for EVT modeling, forming a density-based method.